Saint-Jérôme: Trails

-In 1926, the industry is renamed Dominion Rubber.

-In the 1950s, 37,000 shoes were produced for all over the world.

-In 1966, the company is renamed UNIROYAL LTD.

-In 1968, the company changed its production for automobile parts, crashpad.

-In 1981, the company was sold to many cities like Woodbridge and Waterville.

-In 1994 the building was demolished.

 Health

 Institutional health care

 The Centre de santé et de services sociaux de Saint-Jérôme (Health and Social Services Centre of Saint-Jérôme or CSSS) is the non-profit body that operates three different types of a health care institution in the city: an acute-care hospital (the Hôpital régional de Saint-Jérôme), the CLSC and long-term care facilities.

 By its regional vocation, it serves the entire Laurentides region.
-The history of the CSSS of Saint-Jerome begins with the construction of the hospital in 1949 and its opening the following year.
+The history of the CSSS of Saint-Jérôme begins with the construction of the hospital in 1949 and its opening the following year.

-The main purpose of the establishment is to offer care and high-quality services to the population.
 In April 2007, the CSSS obtained accreditation from Accreditation Canada.
 This distinction confirms adequate standards of care and patient safety.

 Education

 Saint-Jérôme is home to the Cégep de Saint-Jérôme, one of the Colleges of General and Vocational Education located in the province.
 It is also home to a new Saint-Jérôme branch campus of the Université du Québec en Outaouais.

 The Commission scolaire de la Rivière-du-Nord operates French-language public schools.
 Secondary schools in the community operated by this school district include: